You will …

 seiscomp alias create [alias] [module] seiscomp enable [alias]

 Migrate the module and bindings configurations of the alias modules including all related additional files which are referred to in the configurations.

 One of the main changes SeisComP3 to SeisComP in version 4.0 is the messaging system.
 Spread does not exist anymore and only scmaster is started initially for the messaging system. scmaster allows to operate several queues in parallel with different databases.
 This flexibility comes with additional parameters which require configuration.
 Migrate the legacy database parameters and configure the new one:

-Setup the messaging queues to the configuration of scmaster.
+Set up the messaging queues in the configuration of scmaster in

 Add new queue or stay with the default queues.